Dollar falls as yields languish, euro gets extra late-day lift

 The Australian and New Zealand dollars firmed on Friday, but traders said risks are pointed to the downside due to the recent weakening in commodity prices.

-Bitcoin and other cryptocurrencies trimmed some losses that had come out of concern that U.S. President Joe Biden's plan to raise capital gains taxes will curb investment in digital assets.
-Bitcoin, the biggest and most popular cryptocurrency , slumped as much as 5% and fell below $50,000 for the first time since early March.
+Bitcoin and other cryptocurrencies trimmed some losses that had come out of concern that U.S. President Joe Biden’s plan to raise capital gains taxes will curb investment in digital assets.
+Bitcoin, the biggest and most popular cryptocurrency, slumped as much as 5% and fell below $50,000 for the first time since early March.
 It was down 1.5% to $50,932 at 21495 GMT.
-Smaller rival Ether was down fell about 2%. read more
+Smaller rival Ether was down fell about 2%.

+Reporting by David Henry in New York and Tommy Wilkes in London; Editing by John Stonestreet, Steve Orlofsky, Andrew Heavens and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.